sloboy/openemr/contrib/util/docker/README.md

 ```

 ### MySQL Client Access
+GUI can be accessed via the phpMyAdmin at http://localhost:8100

 If you are interested in using the MySQL client line as opposed to a GUI program, execute the following (password is passed in/is simple because this is for local development purposes):